 Mr Mead was appointed Group Managing Director of Australian Unity Limited on 1 July 2004.
 As Group Managing Director, he is a member of subsidiary boards and most committees.
 Mr Mead is chairman of the Business Council of Australia's Healthy Australia task force and a member of its Indigenous Engagement task force.
-He is also a director of Platypus Asset Management, the Business Council of Co-Operatives and Mutuals Limited (BCCM) and the Centre for Independent Studies.
+He is also a director of the Business Council of Co-Operatives and Mutuals Limited (BCCM) and the Centre for Independent Studies.
 Prior to joining Australian Unity, Mr Mead was employed by Perpetual Trustees Australia Limited (1996-2003) in a range of senior roles.
-He has not held any directorships of listed entities in addition to those set out above during the last three years.